1813805349/ViMCA-MIL/README.md

 1. **Evolutionary analysis.** Variant and mutation frequency trajectories are characterized across major SARS-CoV-2 variants using ~15.5 million genomic sequences from GISAID (Dec 2019 – Jan 2026) together with locally sequenced genomes from West China Hospital, Sichuan University.
-Recurrent mutations (frequency > 5% at any sampled time point) are clustered into evolutionary clusters to distinguish *stable* from *sporadic* mutations.
+   Recurrent mutations are clustered into evolutionary clusters to distinguish
+    *stable* from *sporadic* mutations.
-2. **Fitness and transmission analysis.** Relative viral fitness (R/R<sub>A</sub>) is estimated with the [PyR0](https://github.com/broadinstitute/pyro) workflow on the UShER phylogeny, and transmission selection coefficients are inferred from regional genomic surveillance data following
+3. **Fitness and transmission analysis.** Relative viral fitness (R/R<sub>A</sub>) is estimated with the [PyR0](https://github.com/broadinstitute/pyro) workflow on the UShER phylogeny, and transmission selection coefficients are inferred from regional genomic surveillance data following
    [Lee *et al.*](https://www.nature.com/articles/s41467-024-55593-0).
    EVEscape-derived fitness effects are additionally computed per protein.
-3. **Clinical phenotype analysis.** For a cohort of 490 patients with matched viral genomes and clinical records (78 blood routine, blood chemistry, immune cell and cytokine/chemokine features), features are normalized (inverse normal transformation), adjusted for age, sex and a Charlson comorbidity index (CCI) weighted clinical burden score, and filtered by temporal correlation with the course of the pandemic, yielding 38 phenotype traits.
+4. **Clinical phenotype analysis.** For a cohort of 490 patients with matched viral genomes and clinical records (78 blood routine, blood chemistry, immune cell and cytokine/chemokine features), features are normalized (inverse normal transformation), adjusted for age, sex and a Charlson comorbidity index (CCI) weighted clinical burden score, and filtered by temporal correlation with the course of the pandemic, yielding 38 temporally correlated traits.
-4. **Gated-attention MIL modeling.** Each patient is treated as a *bag* of the mutations detected in the matched viral genome; each mutation is an *instance* represented by 15 mutation-level features.
+5. **Gated-attention MIL modeling.** Each patient is treated as a *bag* of the mutations detected in the matched viral genome; each mutation is an *instance* represented by 15 mutation-level features.
 The model predicts each patient-level clinical feature value from the attention-weighted aggregation of its mutations,